8/8/2024

 Jordan Levy

-that.
-And then maybe just kind of a follow up on your prior question on the data center market.
-I know you all have had probably a lot of conversations in the space with key players.
-And I'm just curious if those conversations from your commentary last quarter, if those conversations have evolved at all in terms of what customers might be looking for for a more direct storage solution as it relates to duration or anything like that?
+Appreciate that.
+And then maybe just kind of a follow-up on your prior question on the data center market.
+I know you all have had probably a lot of conversations in this space with key players, and I'm just curious if those conversations from your commentary last quarter, if those conversations have evolved at all in terms of what customers might be looking for for a more direct storage solution as it relates to duration or anything like that.

 speaker

-Yeah, most of our, you know, our data center demand is indirect.
-It comes in directly.
-We support PPAs that the big, you know, top tier developers offer data centers for big and large tech companies.
-So I would say the great majority it is indirectly.
-There's very little that we do directly.
-And that doesn't seem to be a market that is open enough.
-We believe that most of our sales that are connected to data centers will go through large PPAs with the large tech
+Most of our data center demand comes indirectly.
+We support PPAs that the big top-tier developers offer data centers and large tech companies.
+I would say the great majority, it is indirectly.
+There's very little that we do directly, and that doesn't seem to be a market that is opening up.
+We believe that most of our sales to that connected to data centers will go through large, through PPAs, you know, with the large tech companies.

 speaker